Kouchibouguac National Park hugs the coast of New Brunswick, Canada.

 The drive to the sea-shore provides ocean views across the ice-bound shore and enjoyment of filtered sunshine and cool, fresh salt air breeze.
 The sand dune is a short distance away but time in a busy sightseeing tour will prohibit a visit today.

-Kouchibouguac National Park is a beautiful and very special place worth the drive through earliest Canadian history.
+Kouchibouguac National Park is a beautiful and very special place through earliest Canadian history.
 There are so many incredibly beautiful photographs to capture but discipline must be maintained.
 Grand memories.

 The itinerary for the day includes driving and sightseeing a central portion of the fascinating and historical Acadian Coastal Drive and an end of day fine dining experience at Maison Tait House in Shediac, New Brunswick, Canada.